chnm/relec-website/content/blog/2021-04-16-datascribe.md

 Our website for the 1926 Census of Religious Bodies, where users can already freely browse 40,000+ digitized documents, was built using the content management system Omeka S. Since DataScribe is built on the same platform, we can easily synchronize data across modules.
 Eventually the datasets we have created using DataScribe will also be freely available on our website.

 As is evident from the points above, DataScribe has already and will continue to be a critical part of the American Religious Ecologies project’s efforts to increase the structure, accuracy, and usability of the datasets this project is creating for the study of American religion.

-**Notes**

-[^1]: See our earlier post about what you can learn from a Religious Bodies census schedule. <https://religiousecologies.org/blog/what-can-you-learn-from-a-census-schedule/>